Why some of the planet’s coldest areas are experiencing heatwaves

-The Big Question: Why are some of the planet’s coldest areas experiencing heatwaves?
+Canadian heatwave: Why are some of the planet’s coldest areas getting hotter?

 Western Canada and Siberia are currently enduring worrying record-breaking temperature highs being caused by a ‘heat dome’